 Plantar Fasciitis 101

 Symptoms for plantar fasciitis are generally felt along the arch or in the heel.
+Anywhere the muscle runs, you could experience twinges, spasms, and aches.
+Symptoms can surface differently depending on the person.
 You might feel stiffness at first, and need more time to warm up in the morning.
-Eventually, though, you’ll probably start to feel sharp pains in the heel and/or arch.
+Eventually, though, if you don’t do anything to resolve it, you’ll probably start to feel sharp pains in the heel and/or arch.

 How To Choose Footwear that Will Actually Relieve Pain

 Here are some key factors to consider when shopping for the best shoes:

 The key to finding the best shoes for heel pain relief is proper arch support.
 The level of arch support you need depends on your foot type.
 For example, if you’ve got a very high arch, you’ll need a more severe arch support.
 Otherwise, your arch will have to stretch out every time you take a step, which will cause soreness.

 Get to know your foot type before you shop.
 If you’ve got a high or low arch, your feet probably have some amount of pronation (side to side movement) as you walk or run.